Ethorbit/nzc-docker/README.md

 Change as needed.

 ### Users and groups
-Unix users and groups are shared between all containers to make permission management easier.
-You can configure the Unix users from `compose/data/configs/users/settings.yml`

-Be careful not to override users and groups that containers use to function and to only change the optional ones (There is comments inside to help understand).
+Be careful not to override users and groups that containers rely on to function and to only change the optional ones (There is usually comments inside config files to indicate where custom users are, but just use your best judgement).

+User variables are defined not only in the .env (as shown above), but also inside compose/users\_and\_groups.yml (because that is the file that all the containers read from when they need password variables).

+Unix users and groups are shared between all containers to make permission management easier, you can configure them in: `compose/data/configs/users/settings.yml`
+**Make sure all ids are unique**.
+If you want to change ids (AKA UID/GID), then you'll need to re-create all containers as well as volumes, or you'll need to manually exec into each affected container and correct their permissions - that's tedious, so make sure not to change ids if you don't want to ever deal with that.

-You will also want to configure MYSQL database users and database access, which is in `compose/data/configs/mysql/init.sql.template`
+You will also want to configure MYSQL database users, databases and access, which is in: `compose/data/configs/mysql/init.sql.template`
+A basic understanding of SQL syntax will be required.

-Lastly, you'll also want to manage the Portainer web panel's users and teams in `compose/data/configs/portainer/templates`
+Lastly, you'll want to manage the Portainer web panel's users and teams in: `compose/data/configs/portainer/templates`

-In case anything was missed, look around in the configs directory because that's where all user management is located.
+In case anything was missed, look around in the configs directory.

 ## Creating
 To start: